clux/facemaulers/planar/cityofbrass.md

 Teleportation.

 ## Honor Kimzar
-Honor is alien to you;
+Honor is alien to you.
+(NO it's just a flex.)
 When one of our kind decides to grant one of you a wish, it is our way of amassing honor for our race.

 When we grant a human a wish it shows that you desire most, is what we can most freely discard. => Our race have gained honor.